-- Add one or more keywords.
-All websites containing the key words will be blocked. - 2) Click Next. - 6.
+- 1) Enter a keyword (for example, "Facebook") or a URL (for example, "www. facebook.com"), then click Add.All websites containing the keywords will be blocked. - 2) Click Next. - 6.
 Set time restrictions on internet access.

-- 1) Enable Time Limits on Monday to Friday and Saturday & Sunday then set the allowed online time to 2 hours each day. - 2) Enable Bed Time on school nights (from Sunday to Thursday) and use the up/down arrows or enter times in the fields.
+- 1) Enable Time Limits on Monday to Friday and Saturday & Sunday then set the allowed online time to 2 hours each day. - 2) Enable Bed Time and use the up/down arrows or enter times in the fields.
 Devices under this profile will be unable to access the internet during this time period. - 3) Click Save.